ddvk/rmfakecloud/README.md

 or clone an do: `go run .`
 or `make run`
-or `make all` artifacts are in the `out` folder. the Arm binaries work on pi3 / Synology etc
+or `make all` artifacts are in the `dist` folder. the Arm binaries work on pi3 / Synology etc
 or `make docker && ./rundocker.sh`